databrickslabs/mosaic/docs/source/api/spatial-functions.rst

 st_triangulate
 **************

-.. function:: st_triangulate(pointsArray, linesArray, tolerance)
+.. function:: st_triangulate(pointsArray, linesArray, mergeTolerance, snapTolerance)

     Performs a conforming Delaunay triangulation using the points in :code:`pointsArray` including :code:`linesArray` as constraint / break lines.

+    There are two 'tolerance' parameters for the algorithm.

+    - :code:`mergeTolerance` sets the point merging tolerance of the triangulation algorithm, i.e. before the initial triangulation is performed, nearby points in :code:`pointsArray` can be merged in order to speed up the triangulation process.
+A value of zero means all points are considered for triangulation.
-    :code:`tolerance` sets the tolerance for post-processing the results of the triangulation, i.e. matching the vertices of the output triangles to input points / lines.
+    - :code:`snapTolerance` sets the tolerance for post-processing the results of the triangulation, i.e. matching the vertices of the output triangles to input points / lines.
 This is necessary as the algorithm often returns null height / Z values.
 Setting this to a large value may result in the incorrect Z values being assigned to the output triangle vertices (especially when :code:`linesArray` contains very densely spaced segments).
       Setting this value to zero may result in the output triangle vertices being assigned a null Z value.
-    The point-snapping tolerance of the triangulation algorithm is always zero (i.e. all points are considered for triangulation).
+    Both tolerance parameters are expressed in the same units as the projection of the input point geometries.

     This is a generator expression and the resulting DataFrame will contain one row per triangle returned by the algorithm.